Compensation: $20 to $24 per hour DOE

 Everyone has the right to a quality, affordable home.

 At Community Roots Housing, this truth drives our work.
 By embracing community-led development and engaging in deep-rooted partnerships, we’re fostering vibrant, equitable communities where everyone has access to safe, affordable and welcoming homes.
-Today, with 48 apartment buildings – over 2,000 residents -- we continue our commitment to build community with and for people.
-We are a top performing, high-capacity not-for-profit corporation with an innovative portfolio of 48 buildings throughout the Seattle area.
+Today, with nearly 50 apartment buildings – over 2,000 residents -- we continue our commitment to build community with and for people.
+We are a top performing, high-capacity not-for-profit corporation with an innovative portfolio of nearly 50 buildings throughout the Seattle area.
 Our buildings have won numerous awards from HUD, Urban Land Institute, Affordable Housing Finance Magazine, Future wise and other community development awards.

 We are intentional in our hiring processes, seeing it as a chance to interrupt the cycle of racial and economic injustice that limits communities from accessing employment, building skills and investing in their own leadership development.
 We prioritize applicants who have firsthand experience in navigating the many systems that our residents face which impede their opportunities for success, as majority low-income, LGBTQ, and people of color.